Fast growing, flowering tree of tropical characteristics that is anything but common.

-It also means that in order to help him out we are dropping the price on these beauties to 60% off!!
-If you are in the market for a beautiful tropical-looking tree, you won’t find a better plant at a better price than this right now.
+If you are in the market for a beautiful tropical-looking tree, you won’t find a better tree at a better price than this right now.

 Even though Mimosa’s look tropical they are hardy to at least zone 6.
 They thrive in heat (but a freeze won’t kill them), laugh at humidity and sail through drought.